iangorse/itemizer-vibe/README.md

-# ⚡️ This entire application was vibe coded.
+# ⚡️ This entire application was vibe coded as an experiment to see how it works.
+There may be errors or quirks due to this approach.

 # Itemizer-Vibe